AlekstheRealist/nopi.js/README.md

 When you create a new project, *Nopi* will run ```npm install``` automatically in the created project directory.
 All you have to do is be patient, it is not frozen.

-Once it is done, cd to project and start the server with:
+Once it is done, cd to API and start the server with:

 ```$ npm start```